 “An organization that has figured out that it will be learning and will need to continuously be improving collaboration between people with different skills in order to improve their quality, whether they call it DevOps or not, is probably one that has truly adopted DevOps.”
 Kris Buytaert (Interview published by Linux.org)

 How will your business benefit from implementing DevOps practices?

 DevOps is all about automation and end-to-end collaboration.
-It eliminates communication barriers and enables employees to identify needed changes earlier and to react to these needs much faster.
+It eliminates communication barriers and enables employees to identify necessary changes earlier to react to these needs swiftly.
 This collaboration will help you produce a better product development roadmap and will give you significant advantages: